MioPoortvliet/COP-Molecular-Dynamics/README.md

 - ```energy.py``` plots the energy of the simulation and finishes with an interactive animation of the particle positions.
 - ```rhoT-plot.py``` makes a plot with temperature on the horizontal axis and density on the vertical axis.
 The z-variable is the pressure.
 All these quantities are in terms of the unitless quantities used by the simulation.
 - ```statistics_pressure_and_correlationfunction.py``` runs the simulation N times and produces a pressure along with an error estimation, along with a plot of the correlation function.

+###TODO
+- export files in SI units
+- rename files more consistent